 - Contain lycopene (tomatoes and other red fruit) and selenium( brazil nuts)

-- Regular exercise reduce the risk of prostate cancer
+- Regular exercise reduces the risk of prostate cancer